kanbanyte/sepa/project_plan/plan.md

 @NickMcK14: Support manager and developer\
 @Huy-GV: Quality manager and developer

-D.R.: Project supervisor
+Dana Rezazdegan: Project supervisor

 <div class="page"/><!-- page break -->

 # TERMS OF REFERENCE
-The goal of this project is to be able to provide computer vision to a UR5 robot arm, while using machine learning techniques to allow the robot to assess the situation and act accordingly.
+The goal of this project is to be able to provide a vision system to a Cobot, while using machine learning techniques to allow the robot to assess the situation and act accordingly.
+Currently the position of the objects are predefined, if an object doesn't exist there then the robot cannot perform the pick and place task.
 ## OBJECTIVES
 The objectives of this project are to design and implement a vision system for a pick and place task using a robot located within the Factory of the Future.
 To achieve this, the following must be achieved:
 * Develop a vision system that will enable the robot to locate objects to pick and place, even if they are not in the predefined position.
 * The vision system should be able to detect objects accurately and efficiently, and provide the necessary information to the robot's control system.
 * The vision system should also be able to detect if objects are missing/out of place and pause until given a command that it is safe to continue.
+* The vision system will provide the robot with ample information to perform and subsequently execute its task.

 ## SCOPE
 The scope of this project includes the development of a vision system that is compatible with the robot's hardware and software.